Strandgaard96/vehicle_collision_webpage/docs/README.md

 * Furthermore, sorting by 'Bus' by weeks, we can see that most of the bus crashes are happening on workdays of the week, where an increased number of busses are sent in to accomodate the work-commuters.

+### Summary of important data features
+Now that we have seen a lot of plots of the data, visualized in a lot of different ways, we thought it a good idea to quickly summarize our finds and also why we did the visualizations in the first place!
+Firstly,

+we saw a temporal dependency on some of the contributing factors and vehicle types on the number of crashes we found that age had a very distinct impact on number of crashes finally that the number of crashes were very dependant on where in NYC you were looking

+In essence, that we could see a correlation between these variables and the number of crashes.
+The final assumption would then be that more crashes leads to higher chance of injury, which is what the ML model would attempt to predict in a binary classification model.

 ## Machine learning